 Get your kit together

 The sun won’t stop shining just because you’ve forgotten part of your car cleaning kit.
 Before you start washing your car, get everything you need ready.
 This will include two buckets of warm water.
 One will contain shampoo, the second is for rinsing your washing cloth.
 It should also include any product you might want to use and a drying cloth such as a chamois or equivalent.
 If you’re using either a hosepipe or power washer, get these ready too.
+To keep your car sparkling, check out cleaning products at the Green Flag Shop.

 Jet wash first